GertThiel/dump/TreasureTroves.md

         See also the code examples at [Incorporating and using OpenNLP in Scalabha’s SBT build system](http://bcomposes.wordpress.com/2012/04/10/incorporating-and-using-opennlp-in-scalabhas-sbt-build-system/)

     * [clojure-opennlp](https://github.com/dakrone/clojure-opennlp): Clojure wrapper

+  * [Pattern](http://www.clips.ua.ac.be/pattern) and the [pattern.de](http://www.clips.ua.ac.be/pages/pattern-de) module contains a fast part-of-speech tagger for German (identifies nouns, adjectives, verbs, etc. in a sentence) and tools for German verb conjugation and noun singularization & pluralization

   * [ScalaNLP](http://www.scalanlp.org/) ([GitHub](https://github.com/scalanlp))